Introduction

 Conclusion

 With the growing demand for high-performing structures and products, it is clear why Fiberglass composites have been continuously replacing traditional simple materials.
 Fiberglass is quickly becoming the leading material in home construction due to its high strength-to-weight ratio and low thermal conductivity.
-The ability to alter this material's thermal and physical properties with ease based on the needs of the product allows for an even broader application of Fiberglass composites.
+The ability to readily alter this material's thermal and physical properties to meet product requirements enables broader applications of Fiberglass composites.

-This material is advantageous in reducing carbon emissions and improving the energy efficiency of buildings due to its insulative abilities leading to a more sustainable future.
+This material is advantageous for reducing carbon emissions and improving the energy efficiency of buildings by enhancing thermal insulation, thereby contributing to a more sustainable future.
 Continued advancements in Fiberglass composites open exciting opportunities for residential, commercial, and industrial applications.
 The versatility of this composite is astounding and will only improve from here on out.

 References